Dominykas-G/SVGtoICO/README.md

 | -i   | optional 16 px file                | "-i C:\\optional\file.png" |

 ## SvgIcoBatchConverter.ps1
-This script recursively scans a selected folder and executes .exe file
+This script recursively scans a selected folder and executes .exe file.
+It can be used with SvgIcoConverter.exe